 Shelling out more than thousands of dollars, say approximately C$ 35,000 to C$ 55,000, for developing a mobile app; may not be much of an issue for a large organization.
 However, when it comes to the case of a small or medium sized company, or a start-up with limited capital and finances, shelling out that amount of money is a big no.

 Given that there are around 8.93 million mobile apps out there in existence, it can seem quite surprising that developing a mobile app is quite expensive.
 However, skilled app developers are scarce.
 Thus, the complexity of creating a robust, well functioning mobile app serves as a mechanism of raising the hourly rates app developers earn.
+Employees are looking out to hire professionals who have been certified in DevOps Training.

 Other than that, specific benchmarks are present for project costs of mobile app development.
 They have wide ranges.
 For example, it can take around C$ 42,000 to C$ 50,000 for development of a small app.
 However, a complex enterprise level app would take C$ 125,000 (at least) for development.